core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Imagine a scenario where endpoints installed on vehicles enable tracking of the position of these vehicles for fleet management purposes and allow monitoring of environment parameters.
-During the boot-up process endpoints register with a Resource Directory, which is hosted by the mobile operator or somewhere in the cloud.
+During the boot-up process endpoints register with an RD, which is hosted by the mobile operator or somewhere in the cloud.
 Periodically, these endpoints update their registration and may modify resources they offer.